 Mormon Answers: Questions About Book of Mormon Evidence

-Is there really evidence for the authenticity of the Book of Mormon?
-Don't expect "proof" for any religion or matter of faith, but yes, I would say there are many issues that support the notion that the Book of Mormon is of ancient origin and not just a clumsy fraud from Joseph Smith.
-Here I address common questions and objections concerning evidence supporting the Book of Mormon as an authentic ancient document.
-It is one of several pages in my suite of "Mormon Answers: Frequently Asked Questions about Latter-day Saint Beliefs."
+Is there evidence for the authenticity of the Book of Mormon?
+Don't expect "proof" for any religion or matter of faith, but yes, there are many issues that support the concept that the Book of Mormon is of ancient origin and not a silly fraud by Joseph Smith.
+Here I discuss common questions and objections concerning evidence for the Book of Mormon as an authentic ancient document.
+It is one of several pages in my collection of "Mormon Answers: Frequently Asked Questions about Latter-day Saint Beliefs."
 This work is solely the responsibility of Jeff Lindsay and does not necessarily reflect official LDS doctrine - but I think I come pretty close!
 The answers are mine, based on actual e-mail correspondence with many people, and reflect my personal views, biases and opinions.
 For more information, see Book of Mormon Evidences.

 Mormanity is my LDS blog, in operation since 2004.
 Numerous Book of Mormon issues have been discussed there.
 Join the fray!
 Or visit the other blogs on my blogroll there.

 Also consider my "Book of Mormon Evidences" page.

 You can order a free copy of the Book of Mormon at Mormon.org.

 "Jeff, You make some astounding claims for the Book of Mormon.
 You encourage us to test it for historical and anthropological accuracy.
 Should I assume that you have done that? "